Generic Name: rifabutin (RIF-a-BUE-tin)

 - Mycobutin only works against bacteria; it does not treat viral infections (eg, the common cold).

 - Be sure to use Mycobutin for the full course of treatment.
-If you do not, the medicine may not clear up your infection completely.
+If you do not, the medicine may not work as well.
 The bacteria could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - Mycobutin may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.